 Extra Bath Mat Features to Look For—And the Materials They’re Most Commonly Found In

-Beyond material and size, many bath mats come with added features that enhance safety, comfort, and convenience.
-These extras can be especially helpful in busy or shared bathrooms, or for those who want a more spa-like experience.
-Below are some of the most popular bath mat features and the materials where these enhancements are most commonly found.
+Beyond material and size, many bath mats offer additional features that enhance safety, comfort, and convenience.
+Below are some of the most popular bath mat features and enhancements available to you:

 1. Non-Slip Backing

-One of the most important features for safety, especially on tile or laminate floors, is a non-slip or skid-resistant backing.
+One of the most essential safety features, especially on tile or laminate floors, is a non-slip or skid-resistant backing.
 This is often made from latex, rubber, or PVC and helps the mat stay securely in place.
 Non-slip backing is commonly found on microfiber, cotton, chenille, and memory foam mats.
-While bamboo and rubber mats naturally grip the floor, some still include additional grip pads for added stability.

 2. Machine Washability